drugis/drugis.org/software/addis2/stories.md

 User interface:

- - A big, visible button on the projects overview triggers an overlay where the required information can be entered in a simple form.
+ - A button on the projects overview triggers an overlay where the required information can be entered in a simple form.

 API requirements:

  - Projects are a REST resource at {CORE_API}/projects/{id}
     - supports create
- - TrialVerse namespaces are a REST resource at {TRIALVERSE_API}/namespaces/{id}
-    - supports query

 References: none.